On polyharmonic helices in space forms: Introduction and Results

-The critical points of \eqref{energy-r-harmonic} are called \emph{polyharmonic maps of order \(r\)} or simply \emph{\(r\)-harmonic maps}.
-Their Euler-Lagrange equation is a semilinear elliptic equation of order \(2r\) making it a challenging problem to find explicit solutions of the latter.
+Polyharmonic maps are a semilinear elliptic equation of order \(2r\) making it a challenging problem to find explicit solutions of the latter.
 For the explicit structure of \(r\)-harmonic maps we refer to \cite{MR3007953}.

 Let us mention several recent results obtained for the critical points of \eqref{energy-r-harmonic}.
 Explicit solutions of the Euler-Lagrange equations of \eqref{energy-r-harmonic} were constructed in \cite{MR3711937,MR3790367}.
-Hypersurfaces in space forms characterized by critical points of \eqref{energy-r-harmonic} have been investigated in \cite{bmor2021poly,hyper2019}.
+Hypersurfaces in space forms characterized by critical points of \eqref{energy-r-harmonic} have been investigated in \cite{bmor2021poly,MR4462636}.
 For classification results of the critical points of \eqref{energy-r-harmonic} we refer to \cite{MR4184658} and various unique continuation properties were studied in \cite{bmor2021}.
 The stress-energy tensor of \eqref{energy-r-harmonic} has been systematically analyzed in \cite{MR4007262}.

 Another possibility of obtaining a higher order energy functional for maps between Riemannian manifolds was suggested by Eells and Sampson in 1964 \cite{MR172310} by considering